-- Every 40 minutes when sweating (e.g during exercise) or swimming
+- Every time you sweat heavily (e.g during exercise) or after swimming

 - Immediately after towel drying

-Many dermatologists recommend using mineral sunscreens with active ingredients like zinc oxide and titanium dioxide, which are generally suitable for a wide range of skin types, including sensitive.
+Many dermatologists recommend using mineral sunscreens with active ingredients like zinc oxide and titanium dioxide, which are generally suitable for a wide range of skin types, including sensitive skin.
 These sunscreens work by forming a ‘shield’ on top of the skin, helping to deflect the sun’s rays.
-Often referred to as ‘physical’ sunscreen too, these sunscreens tend to have a thicker, chalkier formula than chemical sunscreen, due to the active ingredients.
-Our mineral sunscreen formulas are designed to be ultralight and fast-absorbing, spreading smoothly over the skin without the typical white, greasy finish left by typical formulas.

 Physical sunscreens tend to have a thicker, chalkier formula than chemical sunscreens, due to the active ingredients.
 Our mineral sunscreen formulas are designed to be ultralight and fast-absorbing, spreading smoothly over the skin without the typical white, greasy finish left by other formulas.

 It’s not that using sunscreen has disadvantages, but using the wrong one for your skin might have.
 For example, if you have oily, acne-prone, or sensitive skin, using the wrong sunscreen will increase oil production or cause more irritation.

 You also need to make sure that it doesn’t contain aminobenzoic or para-aminobenzoic acids (PABA), as these are likely to cause skin irritation, besides staining your clothes.2